-SimRF software offers Circuit Envelope, Equivalent Baseband, and Idealized Baseband libraries for modeling RF networks.
+SimRF software offers Circuit Envelope and Equivalent Baseband libraries for modeling RF networks.
 Each library represents a distinct simulation paradigm.
 For certain applications, one library may offer an advantage over another.

 Use the Circuit Envelope library for multicarrier simulation of RF networks with arbitrary topologies.